Gwen Stefani, 49, Shows Off Midriff In PVC Outfit With Fishnet Tights

 While doing the rounds, Stefani wore a red double plaid outfit at another promotional stop.
 She donned the matching set with a pair of white cowboy boots and wore her signature red lip to give it more fire, which The Inquisitr reported.

-When making an appearance on The Today Show, she switched it up again and looked fierce in an animal print dress.
+When making an appearance on The Today Show, she switched it up again and looked fierce in an animal-print dress.

 View this post on Instagram